Skip to main content

 • Purpose: Create searchable course catalogs

-• Features: Filter by semester, department, and other criteria
+• Features: Filter by semester, department and other criteria

-• Use case: Course listings, academic catalogs
+• Use cases: Course listings, academic catalogs

 • Future enhancement: Automatic population from university systems